 Everything You Need to Know About Freon and Your AC Unit

-In this article, you will not only learn about what freon is and how your HVAC system is fixed when there is a freon problem, but how to take care of your HVAC system as well.
+In this article, you will not only learn what freon is and how your HVAC system is fixed when there is a freon problem, but how to take care of your HVAC system as well.

 Freon: What Is It?

-When an AC unit has a freon leak, an HVAC technician will first use a leak detection tool in order to locate the leak.
+When an AC unit has a freon leak, an HVAC technician will first use a leak detection tool to locate the leak.
 Once the leak is located, the tools required for the job are:

 - Screwdriver set

 Not only will the technician locate and patch the leak, but he will ensure there is more refrigerant added to the system before trying to turn it back on again.